mathesar-foundation/mathesar/docs/docs/configuration/env-variables.md

 <!-- TODO -->

 - _**Required**_
 - Specifies the external databases to be managed by Mathesar.
-A database is created automatically if the said name does not exist.
+- A database is created automatically if the said name does not exist.
+So make sure the Database user used in the connection string has [**`SUPERUSER` Privileges**](https://www.postgresql.org/docs/current/role-attributes.html)
 - Format:

     ```text